Exaii2/blender-creature-limb-drawer/README.md

 # CONTENT

 This scene currently contains two different style of limbs: more technical and blocky mecha limbs, and the insect-like organic limbs.
+The mech-limbs are hidden.

-Each can be used by setting the respective GeometryNodes modifier to the geometry.
+Each can be used by setting the respective GeometryNodes modifier to one of the creature generator styles.

-The geometry nodes are basically the same, except for the used collections for the LimbParts.
-Currently, these can be swapped manually only.
+The geometry node setup are the same, except for the used collections for the LimbParts and some values for scaling.
+Currently, the used collections can be swapped manually only.
 The control structure meshes have a simple ambient occlusion based material.

 These base meshes are found in the respective collections.
 These meshes have only few detail.